COMP2116-Ma-Mario-Game-Game/FoxsTale/README.md

    Status: Completed

-- Task #5 Record notes of 2nd group meeting's discussion.
+- Task #5 Record notes of 2nd group meeting's discussion

   Requirements:
    Notes are used for the recording and conclusion of the group meeting's discussion in order to have better document's work achievement.